jtgry/AAS/_pages/recent-news.md

 menu_position: 1

 ---
+The Alabama Department of Archives and History (ADAH) will open its new temporary exhibit, Alabama Radio Moments, at the Museum of Alabama on **Saturday, September 10, 2022**.
+Special family activities and demonstrations are planned throughout the afternoon to highlight the history and technology of radio.
+For more info, click [here](https://archives.alabama.gov/about/press-releases/news-detail.aspx?ID=15940).

+***

+On September 25, there will be a museum guided tour at Confederate Memorial Park at 10:00am.

+***

 ![](/uploads/mnaf_volunteers_horizontal.png)

 Moundville Archaeological Park is looking for volunteers for the Native American Festival, October 12-15!
 For more information click [here](festival.museums.ua.edu).